prakhar728/SageNet/Readme.md

     C -->|Change Status| D["Paper Status Updated (e.g., Under Review, Rejected)"] C -->|Accept| E[Paper is Published by the Journal]
 ```

+## 🧾 What We’ll Do With Funds

+- 💼 **Sustain Ourselves**: As student builders, the funds will act as a **side income** to allow us to work more consistently and seriously on the project.
+- 🧪 **Development Costs**: Pay for essential infrastructure such as cloud compute, smart contract audits, and continuous deployment.
+- 🚀 **Growth & Partnerships**: Fuel outreach campaigns, partnership initiatives with universities and journals, and expand community support.
+- 🧠 **Product Enhancements**: Invest in building more advanced AI capabilities and onboarding tools for new researchers.

+We are open to collaborations, grant opportunities, and accelerator programs that align with our mission to build a fair, decentralized future for research publishing.

+---

+## 💰 Fundraising Status

+We’re currently in the **fundraising phase** to sustain and grow SageNet beyond the hackathon.

+Since this project is being built entirely by students — with Parth being a university student and Prakhar still early in his career — any funding would help us continue working full-time on the platform.
+We are currently seeking **grants, accelerators, and angel support** to push SageNet forward and build it into a sustainable, impactful research ecosystem.

+---

 ## 🧠 Tech Stack